 Changing Pad

-Cut a rectangle 24 x 14 out of your top and bottom fabrics, and a slightly smaller rectangle out of fusible web (I used Wonder-Under which I’ll refer to as WU), about 1/8″ smaller on all sides.
+Cut a rectangle 24 x 14 out of your top and bottom fabrics, and a slightly smaller rectangle out of fusible web like Wonder-Under (affiliate link), which I’ll refer to as WU, about 1/8″ smaller on all sides.
 In this photo I originally used fusible fleece so there would be a little padding.
 But I discovered that when it’s folded up it’s just too bulky so halfway through I changed over to the Wonder-Under fusible web.
 I used a home-dec weight fabric (the elephants) and a blue flexible wipeable fabric (technically called PUL-polyurethane laminated fabric).
 The blue PUL is soft on one side and plastic-ey wipeable on the other side.
 I like that it’s really flexible and easily folds up without getting crinkly or sticky like vinyl.

 Next I ironed the WU to the elephant fabric then peeled of the backing.
 Then I placed these 2 layers on top of the PUL and ironed the elephant side again.
 I couldn’t iron from the PUL side since it would melt but doing it this way worked fine.